-IDR Models NSW 70 Class DCC Sound Installation with Stay Alive
+DCC Sound Installation with Stay Alive

-Now available with a NEW Remastered Custom Sound Project including the
+Now available with a NEW Remastered Custom Sound Project

-"Full Throttle - Drive Hold" feature.
+including "Full Throttle - Drive Hold" feature

 The NSW 70 class were a class of diesel-hydraulic locomotives built by Commonwealth Engineering, Granville for the New South Wales Government Railways in 1960-61.
 They were ordered to replace steam locomotives at Port Kembla.
 Only 10 units were built with the first locomotive, 7001, entering service on the 15th of August 1960 and the last to enter service, 7010, on the 11th of May 1961.

 The 70 Class were a very different type of locomotive.
 They were diesel-hydraulic rather than diesel-electric.
-But the most obvious difference was they were of an 0-6-0 design rather than a more conventional Bo-Bo or Co-Co wheel arrangement.
+But the most obvious difference was they were of an 0-6-0 design, rather than a more conventional Bo-Bo or Co-Co wheel arrangement.
 Their light axle load was specified to allow them to work on the industrial branch and wharf lines in Port Kembla (Near Wollongong, NSW) where they would spend most of their working life around that area.
 They were also seen shunting around other yards in Sydney including Darling Harbour and Chullora while occasionally used as passenger trains.
 The 70 class had been found to travel as far as Casino in northern NSW.

-On 10 February 1984, 7009 was taken out of service and sent to Eveleigh Railway Workshops with 7008 following on 21 June and 7002 on 13 August, all three were officially withdrawn.
-On 12 November 1984, the 73 class took over all shunting and transfer duties at Port Kembla resulting in only 3 of the 70 class locos to remain operational.
-On 10 September 1986, loco 7010 last operated and 7006 stopped the following day bringing an end to the NSW 70 class in operation.
+On 10th February 1984, 7009 was taken out of service and sent to Eveleigh Railway Workshops with 7008 following on 21st June and 7002 on 13th August, all three were officially withdrawn.
+Then on the 12th November 1984, the 73 class took over all shunting and transfer duties at Port Kembla, resulting in only 3 of the 70 class locos to remain operational.
+On 10th September 1986, loco 7010 last operated and 7006 stopped the following day, bringing an end to the NSW 70 class in operation.

-The DCC Solutions 70 Class Custom Sound Project packed with sounds and features not found on other sound decoders
+The DCC Solutions NSW 70 Class Custom Sound Project is packed with

 Full Throttle – Drive Hold

-Coasting on Demand
+Coasting On Demand

 This feature allows you to enter coasting mode whenever you want with a press of a button.
-Often when coming to a stop, the throttle of a real locomotive is put into Idle and the locomotive coasts to a stop.
+Often, when coming to a stop, the throttle of a real locomotive is put into idle and the locomotive coasts to a stop.
 Another situation that occurs is that once a train is up to speed when operating over rolling countryside, the driver can coast to maintain a certain speed.
 By pressing the coast function button, the sound drops into coasting and remains there.
 Using the throttle speed control, you can now speed up or slow down the train, with the sound remaining in coasting mode.
 Press the function button to exit coasting, the sound will return to the speed that's set when exiting.

-Press the Brake Function button and your locomotive will come to a stop at a much shorter distance than if you were to bring it to a stop by reducing the throttle speed.
-Release the brake and your locomotive will move off again or choose to have it remain stationary when the brake is released.
+Press the Brake Function button, and your locomotive will come to a stop at a much shorter distance than if you were to bring it to a stop by reducing the throttle speed.
+Release the brake and your locomotive will move off again, or choose to have it remain stationary when the brake is released.
 The brake can also be used while driving to slow the locomotive up.

 Random Start-up Sequences with Move Off and Stopping Sounds